 Berkeley MBA Essay 2

-First, reflect on how the definition of successful leadership has evolved, over the last decade.
 The heart of this Berkeley MBA essay is to show Haas that you have the ability to lead others, as well as insight into your own leadership abilities and the motivation to improve these skills.
-This question calls for a careful balance between the individual and external, and can be seen as a “why MBA” question with the nuanced focus on adaptability.
+This question calls for a careful balance between the individual and external, and can be seen as a “why MBA” question with the nuanced focus on vision & adaptability.

 Berkeley MBA Essay 3 (Optional)